Bombing of the Bezuidenhout: Commemoration

 The bombing is commemorated every year on the first Sunday after 3 March.
 In 2011, Mayor Jozias van Aartsen of The Hague as well as the Mayors of Wassenaar and Leidschendam-Voorburg (residents of both towns helped with firefighting and caring for the survivors) were present at the remembrance ceremony, which consisted of a church service, the laying of a wreath at the Monument of the human mistake (Monument van de menselijke vergissing) and a remembrance concert in the Royal Conservatory of The Hague.
 A similar church service and concert were held in 2012.

-Statistics

-As a result of the bombing, there were: